DanSM-5/RollDicePackage/README.md

 I was curious about how to perform similar behaviours using CompletableFurture class when I found a very interesting library from EA.
 EA made an await functionality based on the Await keyword in .net (for more information visit https://github.com/electronicarts/ea-async).
 This is great because it helps to reduce the complexity of asynchronous tasks, allowing to write asynchronous code that looks like normal synchronous code.

-I starting using this approach with ea-async and it works very well until I got stuck in part, "How to await multiple CompletableFuture objects until all of them are done?"
+I started using this approach with ea-async and it works very well until I got stuck in part, "How to await multiple CompletableFuture objects until all of them are done?"
 To explain this let me made an anolog with C# where I originally wrote this function.

 ### Original method created in C#